-|The program consists of two main components installed together:
+|The program consists of two main components:

 |SOURCE server environment requirements|

-|OS installation||When migrating from Exchange Server, program can be installed either directly on the server machine or on any workstation in the source server environment.
-Installing directly on the source Exchange Server machine is recommended when migrating via MAPI, read why and check exceptions.
-In the case of migration only from IMAP source the software can be installed on any machine with a connection to both the source and the target environment.|
+|Where to install||When migrating from Exchange Server, the program can be installed either directly on the server machine or on any workstation in the source server environment.
+Installing directly on the source Exchange Server machine is recommended, but only under certain conditions (learn more and check exceptions).
+In the case of migration from an IMAP source or from Office 365, the software can be installed on any machine with a connection to both the source and the target environment.|

-There are no specific hardware requirements for the software to run, however migration bottlenecks may occur due old or slow equipment.
-For the best software performance we recommend that you use at least a quad-core CPU and 4GB of RAM.
+There are no specific hardware requirements for the software to run; however, migration bottlenecks may occur due to old or slow equipment.
+For the best software performance, we recommend that you use at least a quad-core CPU and 4 GB of RAM.
 Be aware, aside from that and Internet connection speed, migration may also be affected by the performance of your LAN hardware such as modem, router, switch and Ethernet card.
-Read more here.|
+Learn more

-IMAP migration requires user's account credentials.
+IMAP migration requires users' account credentials.
+Learn more

 |TARGET Office 365 requirements|